utsav0/daily-dev-tips/src/pages/posts/bash-cleanmymac-alternative.md

   - cli
 ---

-As you might know by now, I really like Bash!
+As you might know by now, I like Bash!

 So far, we have built some fun stuff using Bash like [hacking our morning routine](https://daily-dev-tips.com/posts/ive-automated-my-morning-routine/) and making an [after work git check](https://daily-dev-tips.com/posts/bash-never-forget-to-git-commit-again/).

-For a lot of my articles I use [Carbon](https://carbon.now.sh/) to generate these cool previews.
+I use [Carbon](https://carbon.now.sh/) to generate these cool previews for many of my articles.
 Very cool app, but my Downloads folder gets full of these things.

 So how can Bash help us CleanOurMacs?